mandos21/homelab-infra/k3s/cluster/infra/backups/README.md

 1. `pg_dump` custom-format dump
 2. Mattermost export ZIP

-The database dump remains the lower-level authoritative restore path.
+The database dump is the authoritative database restore path.
-The Mattermost export archive is the first-class application export path for re-import and portability.
+For full application-level recovery of exported content, use the Mattermost export archive or the Longhorn restore path for the shared Mattermost volume.

 ## Keycloak restore notes